axolotl-ai-cloud/axolotl/docs/cli.md

 ### Does Axolotl need a new option?

-Broadly, a new option may be needing when the *meaning* of an existing option doesn't match your use case.
+Broadly, a new option may be needed when the *meaning* of an existing option doesn't match your use case.
 To illustrate, you would first need to understand the meaning of existing configuration options.
-This can be done by understanding the current options in ``tests/fixtures/default_config.yaml``  and possible looking at the online help for existing CLI options:
+This can be done by understanding the current options in ``tests/fixtures/default_config.`yaml`  and possibly looking at the online help for existing CLI options:

 ```shell
 axolotl system config --help
 ```

 For example, let's say you are adding a new command that calculates the perplexity score on one or more datasets.
-We need to specify both the model and datasets and you decide that the *meaning* of the existing options cover your use case.
+We need to specify both the model and datasets and you decide that the *meaning* of the existing options covers your use case.
 Now what about a configurable RNG seed?

 * GOOD: Re-use the existing ``seed`` configuration option since the meaning is identical to your use case
 * BAD: Create a new option called ``generate_seed``; the meaning of the new option overlaps with the meaning of ``seed``

 ### Adding a new option

-All Axolotl configuration optionsmust be placed in ``axolotl/cli/options.py``.
+All Axolotl configuration options must be placed in ``axolotl/cli/options.py``.
 Implementing new configuration options will generally follow this process:

 1. Determine if a new option is needed
 2. Update ``axolotl/tests/fixtures/default_config.yaml`` with the new default and documentation